How Successful Modern Marketers Manage Marketing Technology to Win

 Automating Lead Nurturing

 Most of us are aware that anywhere between 50 and 75% of our leads are nowhere near making a buying decision at the point of first conversion and thus need to be carefully nurtured to the point where they reach out to the sales team.
-Marketing software, such as HubSpot, allows you to determine the sales-readiness of leads based on lead scoring and intelligence and enroll them in certain workflows (series of emails and offers) in line with their previous behaviour, points of interest and stage in the buying cycle in order to move them closer to a point where they qualify as a sales-ready lead and the handover to sales can happen with confidence in lead quality.
+Marketing software tools, such as HubSpot, allows you to determine the sales-readiness of leads based on lead scoring and intelligence and enroll them in certain workflows (series of emails and offers) in line with their previous behaviour, points of interest and stage in the buying cycle in order to move them closer to a point where they qualify as a sales-ready lead and the handover to sales can happen with confidence in lead quality.

 Using Closed-Loop Reporting